TomatenKuchenDEV/docs/docs/tickets/general.md

 - `{id}`: The ticket ID
 - `{servername}`
 - `{servericon}`
-- `{supporterroles}`: A mention of all as supporter marked roles
+- `{supporterroles}`: Mentions all roles marked as supporters
-- `{managerroles}`: A mention of all as moderator marked roles
+- `{managerroles}`: Mentions all roles marked as moderators

 ### Reminder for inactive tickets {#settings-inactivity-remind}

 Here you can set a time and a message to be sent if no message has been sent for the specified time in the ticket.

-In addition to the variables above:
+In addition to the variables mentioned above, the following variables are available:

-- `{allmention}`: Mentions the ticket creator and all to the ticket added users
+- `{allmention}`: Mentions the ticket creator and all the users added to the ticket
-- `{timestamp}`: A Discord timestamp which shows when the ticket will be closed automatically
+- `{timestamp}`: A Discord timestamp that shows when the ticket will be automatically closed

 ### Close ticket on inactivity {#settings-inactivity-close}

-Using this time setting you can let the bot close a ticket automatically if it has been inactive for a certain time, so if no message has been sent.
+By using this time setting, you can have the bot automatically close a ticket if it has been inactive for a certain period of time, i.e., if no messages have been sent.

 ### Channels or threads {#settings-channels-or-threads}

 You can select whether the bot should use channels or private threads for tickets.

-In private threads no ticket category is used, but all threads are created in the current channel in which the command was executed.
+In private threads, no ticket category is used.
+Instead, all the threads are created in the current channel where the command was executed.

 ### Message to ticket creator on ticket close {#settings-dm-author}

 If this setting is set to "Always" the bot sends a DM message to the original ticket creator.

-In the mode "Manual" the ticket close message contains a button which can be used to send a message to the ticket creator.
+In the "Manual" mode, the ticket close message contains a button that can be used to send a message to the ticket creator.

-In the mode "Disabled" no message is sent to the creator when a ticket is closed.
+In the "Disabled" mode, no message is sent to the creator when a ticket is closed.